bharathganeshsivasankaran/EXP05-Big-Data/README.md

 Reg No : 212222230022
 ```
 ### AIM:
-To To analyze a large real-world COVID-19 dataset using Python and visualize key trends through multiple graphs for meaningful insights.
+To analyze a large real-world COVID-19 dataset using Python and visualize key trends through multiple graphs for meaningful insights.

 ### PROCEDURE: